 Everyone knows it's terrible out there for young Americans, aka Generation Y or the millennials, who are just entering the workforce.

 While the national unemployment rate has slid below 8 percent the past two months, the official tally for Americans between the ages of 18 to 29 was 12 percent in October.
-And when you factor in the 1.7 million young adults who are not being counted (as they've taken themselves out of the labor force, presumably after giving up), the actual unemployment rate for the age bracket rate rises to 16.6 percent, according to General Opportunity, a nonprofit youth employment organization.

 So what's the cause of the pronounced and prolonged crisis among the members of America's newest generation to enter the workforce?
 The economy itself?
 Perhaps that's not the only factor, according to the Student Career Development study conducted by Millennial Branding, a Generation Y research firm, along with StudentAdvisor.com.